DevExpress-Examples/angular-dashboard-switch-themes/README.md

       //...
     ```
 1. Import the themes property from the `devextreme/ui/themes` file to *app.component.ts*.
 This allows you to switch DevExtreme themes.
 1. Import the Document property from the `@angular/platform-browser` file to *app.component.ts*.
 It is also necessary to inject the static document property.
-This will grant you access to the document property.
-You will be able to switch the Dashboard and Analytics themes.
+This grants you access to the document property, and you can switch the Dashboard and Analytics themes.

 1. Use the following code to switch themes and render `dashboardControl` after a DevExtreme theme is changed:

     ```js